jakobfriedl/conquest/docs/1-INSTALLATION.md

 bin/client
 ```

 By default, the Conquest client connects to localhost:37573 to connect to the team server.
-The address and port can be specified from the command-line using the `-i` and `-p` flags, in order to connect to a remote team server.
-The team server port is specified in the malleable C2 profile.
+In order to connect to a remote team server, the address and port can be specified from the command-line using the `-i` and `-p` flags.
+The team server port can be configured in the malleable C2 profile used by the server.

 ```
 bin/client -i <team-server-address> -p <team-server-port>